Jeevankgowda/HAckToFutureSO8/README.md

 7. now start project with this link (http://localhost/FoodIndia/)
-8.you can login as ngo or restaurent and do register
+8.you can login as ngo or restaurent and do register.